AlanReviews/alan-reviews-updates/content/pages/faq.md

 date = "2022-08-31"
 template = "page.html"
 +++
 Here are my frequently asked questions.
+These questions address everything I do on my channel.
+I will add more questions when I get more FAQs.
+These questions will never be answered in a questions and answer video.
 # What do I review?
 I *only* review LEGOs, technologies, and video games on my YouTube channel.
 In addition, I wrote a few reviews on places I visited on Google Maps.